Dead List: The Elderly in Horror Movies

 House of the Devil (2009)

-Tai West’s House of the Devil in many ways is an homage to Rosemary’s Baby.
-That includes the use of an eccentric elderly couple, the Ulmans, played by Tom Noonan and Mary Woronov, who like the Castavets just happen to be Satanists.
-They come off as a strange and slightly eccentric couple, and Noonan plays Mr. Noonan with a gentle, soft voice.
+Tai West’s House of the Devil, in many ways, is an homage to Rosemary’s Baby.
+That includes the use of an eccentric elderly couple, the Ulmans, played by Tom Noonan and Mary Woronov, who, like the Castavets, happen to be Satanists.
+They come off as a strange and slightly eccentric couple.
+Noonan plays Mr. Ulman with a gentle, soft voice.
 They don’t exactly give off evil vibes.
-But they are evil, through and through, luring Samantha (Joceline Donahue) into “babysitting” but actually have set a trap for her to be the ritualistic vessel for a sinister ritual.
+But they are evil, through and through.
+They lure Samantha (Joceline Donahue) into “babysitting” but have set a trap for her to be a ritualistic vessel for Satan.
 Their performances hit just the right notes.
 Odd enough to suggest something isn’t quite right, but nothing that sends immediate red-flag warnings to Samantha.

 Lorna Raver in Drag Me to Hell (2009)